 What to Do About My Blog?

-In the midst of this pandemic, I shuttered this blog to write solely on my Patreon.
-It was for good reason: Never Ending Footsteps is all about helpful travel guides, observations, and resources; my Patreon is for stories and mishaps.
+In the midst of this pandemic, I shuttered this blog.
+It was for good reason: Never Ending Footsteps is all about helpful travel guides, observations, and resources.

 During a pandemic, I didn’t know how to produce that useful information anymore.
 Everything I share here is going to be automatically out of date: restaurants and guesthouses have all closed down; what recommendations are worth making now?
 Who wants to read about how to spend two weeks in Rajasthan when we’re all stuck inside our houses for the foreseeable future?